 Ms. Lessa is a Project Manager with years of experience helping our clients achieve legislative compliance with AB 341, AB 1826, and AB 939 and developing other Zero Waste strategies.
 She has particular expertise in developing organics programs – from the early stages of development to stakeholder engagement – inclusive of waste hauler and facility involvement, business waste audits, development of reporting mechanisms, and education and outreach to businesses and waste haulers.
 She uses her background in journalism and public relations to assist clients in engaging stakeholders for careful community planning, developing education and outreach programs, and creating other behavior change strategies.
 She is a strong writer and editor, and has revised Municipal Code, Collection Franchise Agreements, client reports, and City plans.
 Her work has included collaborating with municipalities to determine solid waste needs and potential services, developing RFPs and other procurement documents, analyzing waste hauler procurement proposals, and transitioning municipalities to new contracts.

 Ms. Lessa has a Bachelor of Arts in Journalism and Public Relations from CSU Chico and a Climate Protection Professional Career Certificate from Skyline Community College.
 She has also had formal training in Organic Waste Program Planning, Education and Outreach Development, and Disaster Debris Management Planning.
-In her spare time, she enjoys cooking meals learned from her travels around the world, practicing and teaching yoga, and watching sunsets on the beach near R3’s new Santa Monica office.
+In her spare time, she enjoys cooking meals learned from her travels around the world, practicing and teaching yoga, and watching sunsets on the beach in Santa Monica.